MarcioFCMartins/Caulerpa_sampling/README.md

 -   Sampling points were also determined by having a user look at footage of the dives, mark the times at which samples were taken and them crossing them with the GPS data.
 These points were then used to confirm if this automatic method is accurate

 **GOALS:**
-1. To determine start and end point of each transect, isolate and extract them
+1. To determine start and end point of each transect, isolate and extract them.
-2. Using the extracted transects, attempt to determine sampling points
+2. Determine sampling points along the transect.

 ### Isolating transects

 Let's start by importing the tracks.
 File format is ".gpx".
-For conveniency, I will convert this information into a matrix-like format.
+For conveniency, I will convert this information into a tabular format.
 There are 4 also tracks on record.
 We are only interested in the last one.

 ``` r
 track <- readOGR("./GPS_tracks.gpx", layer = "track_points")